TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

 - Should be fail if the XDG paths do not exist?
 - This function: func initConfig() in blaze needs attention for paths
 - ./docs/content/chifra/configs.md needs work
+- I feel like I need a different pinata account for each chain.
+Not a problem.
+Easier to remove a chain